-The obvious response is that, in order to have a chance of getting into Yale, you must graduate in the top 10% of your class.
+In order to have a chance of getting into Yale, you must graduate in the top 10% of your class.
 Yale looks for applicants who perform exceptionally well in a variety of difficult classes.
-They adore letters of recommendation from professors that highlight how your enthusiasm, inquisitiveness, and ambition helped you succeed both inside and beyond the classroom.
+They value letters of recommendation from professors that highlight how your enthusiasm, inquisitiveness, and ambition helped you succeed both inside and beyond the classroom.
 Your high school transcript is the most important component of your application because academic performance is always taken into account initially.

 The Yale admissions committee is guided by these two inquiries:

 - Who is most likely to utilize Yale’s resources effectively?

 - Who will have the most impact on the Yale community?